-- Recognize the components of an ecosystem and explain the relationships among them.
+- Recognize different ecosystems, the components of ecosystems and explain the relationships among them.

-- Describe the major geologic processes that affect the Earth.
+- Explain geological processes that affect the earth.

-- Show proficiency in the use of basic laboratory equipment and basic knowledge of safe lab procedures.
+- Show proficiency in the use of basic laboratory and field equipment and basic knowledge of safe lab procedures.

 - Interpret topographic maps.